 This is always a question asked gingerly if at all.
-The entertainment industry has many many points of view regarding age depending on the genre one examines.
-In the pop world the quality of a voice doesn’t always have a great deal to do with how long a singer maintains success, or acquires it.
-The celebrity aspect of a a career in the popular music field often supersedes the actual standard of the talent as they age.
+The entertainment industry has many, many points of view regarding age, depending on the genre one examines.
+In the pop world, the quality of a voice doesn’t always have a great deal to do with how long a singer maintains success, or acquires it.
+The celebrity aspect of a career in the popular music field often supersedes the actual standard of talent as the person ages.
 The physical image of a celebrity is typically the most important aspect.
 Youth is cherished, in fact worshipped.
-There are some amazingly talented veteran performers in popular music, who while they might maintain a career as a recording and concert vocalist, you don’t hear or see them often; they just sort of disappear.
+There are some amazingly talented veteran performers in popular music, who, while they might maintain a career as a recording and concert vocalist, don’t get the performance opportunities that younger performers do; they just sort of disappear.
 Is it because of their voice?
-Has it changed, aged?
+Has it changed?
+Aged?
 Or is it that their style is out of fashion?
 Perhaps all of those things.

-In classical music, there used to be a vibrant busy concert hall and recital repertoire.
-This has been greatly diminished.
-I have been singing professionally for more than 30 years, and when I was first coming into my career, the symphonic and recital areas were still active, thank goodness, although they were already diminishing especially in the USA.
+In classical music, there used to be a vibrant and busy concert hall and recital season.
+This is no longer the case.
+I have been singing professionally for more than 30 years, and when I was first coming into my career, the symphonic and recital arenas were still active, thank goodness, although they were already diminishing, especially in the US.

-In classical singer in the 1950’s could have a season in opera and a season of recital and symphonic repertoire interspersed, and could go back and forth.
-Additionally, it was quite possible to make a lucrative living as a concert singer, with little to no opera in their repertoire; there was room for them, and there was still an audience for the classical singer.
-Today, we have still have symphonic concerts, but fewer and fewer vocal soloists. recitals are sadly, disappearing.
-This makes me especially sad as some of my most important experiences either as an observer or performer, have been on a recital stage.
+A classical singer in the 1950’s could have a season in opera and a season of recital and symphonic repertoire interspersed, and could go back and forth.
+Additionally, it was quite possible to make a lucrative living as a concert singer, with little to no opera in the repertoire.
+There was room for them, and there was still an audience for the classical singer.
+Today, we have still symphonic concerts, but fewer and fewer vocal soloists.
+Recitals are, sadly, disappearing.
+This makes me especially sorrowful, as some of my most important vocal experiences, either as an observer or performer, have been on a recital stage.

-My my early career days living in Vienna I witnessed so many great singers in their prime, up and coming new artists, and also established veterans whom I had grown up hearing on records, and I saw what they brought to the stage, both in opera and recital, often within a weeks time.
-These voices and these presences, I learned so much from these artists, watching them, hearing them and performing with them.
+During my early career days living in Vienna, I witnessed so many great singers in their prime, up and coming new artists, and also established veterans whom I had grown up hearing on records.
+I saw what these veterans brought to the stage, both in opera and recital.
+Those voices; those presences.
+I learned so much from these artists.

 How does our voice change?